somosliana/pillarsed.com/_posts/2019-01-05-reading-for-pleasure-ii.md

 ---
 layout: post
-title: Reading for pleasure
+title: Reading for pleasure II
 relation: "4"
-description: How do you relax?
+description: "How do you relax?
 Do you enjoy doing nothing?
 What is the most enjoyable thing you can imagine?
-Which is the most common leisure activity among your friends?
+Which is the most common leisure activity among your friends?"
-image: /assets/uploads/post-reading-for-pleasure.png
+image: /assets/uploads/post-reading-for-pleasure-2.png
-date: 2021-06-16
+date: 2019-01-05
 ---
 ## Leisure